17 BEST Things to Do at Mount Rainier (Non-Hikers Too!)

 Stop at the Sunrise Point Overlook before reaching the visitor center for excellent mountain views that don’t require hiking.

-From the Sunrise Visitor Center, Mount Rainier dominates the skyline, and the many trails that begin on Sourdough Ridge bring you even closer to its glaciers and ridges.
+From the Sunrise Visitor Center, Mount Rainier dominates the skyline, and the trails from Sourdough Ridge pull you even closer to its glaciers and ridges.

-On the descent from Second Burroughs, heading toward Sunrise Camp, the views are arguably the best available in the park.
+On the descent from Second Burroughs toward Sunrise Camp, the views are arguably the best available in the park.
 Rainier towers above the White River Valley, with glacier-fed waterfalls and a seafoam green lake below.

 Paradise

-The Mountain feels almost within arm’s reach from the highest section of the Skyline Loop, just above Panorama Point.
-And when you turn around, you’ll see Mount Adams, Mount Hood, and Mount St Helens on a clear day.
+Above Panorama Point on the Skyline Loop, the Mountain feels almost within arm’s reach.
+Turn around, and you might spot Mount Adams, Mount Hood, and even Mount St Helens on a clear day.

-TIP: Before your visit, check Mountain Forecast to see if “the Mountain is out,” as locals like to say.
+TIP: Before your visit, check Mountain Forecast to see if “the Mountain is out.”

 Best Time for Rainier Views: Year-round, though winter, spring, and early summer feature more snow.